 Lead Ganchos.
-9 times out of 10 when you think of a Gancho, assuming you think of one at all, unless you’re a Lead in your Gancho phase, your thought immediately goes to the visual of the Follower doing some crazy sh*t with their leg to the Lead in this seemingly (more often than not) crazy, twisted bodily position - Un Gancho!
-However, there are a whole swath of Ganchos where the Follower is the one being Gancho’d, hence why they’re called Lead Ganchos!
+9 times out of 10 when you think of a Gancho, assuming you think of one at all, unless you’re a Lead in your Gancho phase, your thought immediately goes to the visual of the Follower doing some crazy sh*t with their leg to the Lead in this seemingly (more often than not) crazy, twisted bodily position – Un Gancho!
+Truthfully the Gancho can be an ungainly sight, it can also hurt if done improperly, it can also leave a mark on clothing if done inappropriately.
+At the same time the Gancho can be, assuming it’s done properly, a very nice accent or way to spice up a dance with one or two (no more than that, please) Ganchos for either role.
+Either role ?
+Yes, both roles have access to the Gancho idea.
+It’s just that, as was stated before, most people think of the Follower being led to Gancho their Lead.
+However, there are a whole swath of Ganchos where the Lead Ganchos the Follower!
+This is known as a Lead Gancho and is Today’s Tango Topic, so without further yapping, let’s dive into Lead Ganchos!

 What is a Lead Gancho ?
 Put simply it’s where the Lead, lifts/and then wraps their free leg around the Follower, on the Follower’s Forward, Side, or Back Steps.
 More lift then wrap, as a ‘wrap’ is something entirely different.
 However the lift is quite accurate.
 As the Lead is factually lifting their leg, knee, and foot to ‘Gancho’ the Follower instead of the other way around.
 More than likely you’ll end up seeing these done on the Follower’s Side Step first and foremost as they are the easiest of the bunch, and less frequently on the Follower’s Forward step next to their lead, and very, very infrequently on the Follower’s Back Step next to their lead.